 This command causes an XDMCP session start-up request to be made to the computer specified (hostname).
-If a hostname is not specified, a broadcast message is sent to all hosts.
-The first host to respond by starting a session is used.
+If a host name is not specified, a broadcast message is sent to all hosts.
+The first host to respond by starting up a session is used.

-The protocol translator and X terminal stay in XRemote mode until either the display manager terminates the session, or a reset request is received from the X terminal.
+The terminal server and X terminal stay in XRemote mode until either the display manager terminates the session, or a reset request is received from the X terminal.

-Manual Session Start-up
+Manual Session Startup